bdpedigo/networkframe/README.md

 **Cons:**

 - No guarantees: since `networkframe` gives you access to the underlying `DataFrames`, it doesn't do much validation of the data.
+This is by design, to keep it lightweight and flexible, but it means you can also mess up a `NetworkFrame` if you aren't careful (for instance, you could delete the index used to map edges to nodes).
 - Not optimized for graph computations: since `networkframe` is storing data as simple node and edge tables, it's not optimized for doing actual computations on those graphs (e.g. like searching for shortest paths).
 A typical workflow would be to use `networkframe` to load and manipulate your data, then convert to a more graph-oriented format like `scipy` sparse matrices or `NetworkX` for computations.

 **Room for improvement:**